apache/datafusion-ballista/docs/source/user-guide/tuning-guide.md

 this will also mean that the executor will use more memory.
 If executors are failing due to out-of-memory errors then decreasing the number of concurrent tasks may help.

-In the future, Ballista will have better support for tracking memory usage and allocating tasks based on available memory, as well as supporting spill-to-disk to reduce memory pressure.
+In the future, kapot will have better support for tracking memory usage and allocating tasks based on available memory, as well as supporting spill-to-disk to reduce memory pressure.

 ## Push-based vs Pull-based Task Scheduling

-Ballista supports both push-based and pull-based task scheduling.
+kapot supports both push-based and pull-based task scheduling.
 It is recommended that you try both to determine which is the best for your use case.

 Pull-based scheduling works in a similar way to Apache Spark and push-based scheduling can result in lower latency.